RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 I have built a Time Series ARIMA Model to the Application of Predictive Analytics on COVID 19 Cases and Deaths USA and India.

-> This project was developed by Python and Time Series Forecasting Algorithms.
+> This project was developed using Python and Time Series Forecasting Algorithms.

 <img src="Predictive Analysis.PNG"/>